Does God show people their spouses? Will God tell you who to marry? What role does God play in your choice of mate?

 You can ascertain the will of God, you can ‘examine’ what you are ‘hearing’ by looking at the present circumstances in your relationship, by not exalting a ‘conviction’ above the person’s character and attitude towards you.

-It should be in church circles that singles are taught the values of dignity, integrity and intimate relationship with God, instead of being made fun of or given the world’s methods of dating.
+It should be in church circles that singles are taught the values of dignity, integrity, healthy self-esteem and intimate relationship with God, instead of being made fun of or given the world’s methods of dating.

 The answer was nothing short from what a worldly person would give.

 ‘Seeking a mate is like going to buy a pair of shoes from a shoe shop.
 There are many shoes.
 How would you know the one that fits you if you don’t try them on?
 Try one, if it doesn’t fit, you try the next.
-Try and try until you get the one that fits.’
+Try and try until you get the one that fits’, as the guy in this other story does!

 He that is willing to be led of God will find his guidance available.
 The more you commit yourself to the Lord, the more he reveals his plan for you, including who to marry.

-I wish I can tell you a step by step approach.
+I wish I can give you a step by step approach.
 But the secret lies in your relationship with the Lord.
 It’s not a formula.
 Let him lead you.